brettz9/nutrient-rich/README.md

     1. Add [Barcode Detection API](https://developer.mozilla.org/en-US/docs/Web/API/Barcode_Detection_API)
         to <https://food-nutrients.github.io/> to read from image or webcam snapshot to obtain value for food
-1. Could do guided tour like <https://food-nutrients.github.io/> on load using <https://github.com/shipshapecode/shepherd>.
+1. Could do a guided tour like <https://food-nutrients.github.io/> on load using <https://github.com/shipshapecode/shepherd>.
 1. Publish npm release